aliekens/hexxx/README.md

 HEXXX is a DIY 3-player console with a hexagonal grid of 400 RGB LEDs, 6 game buttons, and based on a Raspberry Pi.
 HEXXX is being built at http://opengarage.org

+For development without the hardware, HEXXX applications can be run in a HEXXX simulator on systems that supports building with SDL (Mac, Linux confirmed to work).

 The repository contains various demos, such as Pong and Tron for three, Flappybird for 6, a X11 screengrabber and a cube demo.

-It also contains a sample application in `example.cpp` that shows how to build your own HEXXX apps.
+The sample application in `example.cpp` shows you how to build your own HEXXX apps.

+The repository also contains the Inkscape SVG files for laser cutting and constructing your own HEXXX hardware.

 # Prerequisites